Mathématique: Chapter 57

 All right.

 If Rush hadn’t had his wallet, he’d have been pretty out of luck when it came to figuring out who he was.
-Mathematicians weren’t the kind of people who got recognized.
-It wasn’t like he could image-search himself.
-Or—hmm.
-Well, maybe he could?
-Young’d have to ask Carter about that.
+Mathematicians weren’t the kind of people who got recognized on the street.

-If he’d had his wallet though—that would have changed things.
+If he’d had his wallet though—that would change things.
 He’d have easily been able to look himself up and figure out he was a cryptographer working for the Air Force.
-Knowing that set of information—plus the fact that he’d woken alone with no memories and a set of devices attached to his head—it would raise some questions for sure.
+Knowing that set of information—plus the fact that he’d woken alone with no memories and a set of devices attached to his head—it would raise questions for sure.

 Not a great look for the Air Force.

 “So maybe,” Young said, into the wind, “you’ve been avoiding us.”
-He smiled slightly, adjusting his sunglasses.
+He smiled at the road, bright and pale in the early morning sun.
 “I have to say, that does seem like you, hotshot.
 Might be tough to convince you to come back with us.”
 He sighed.
 “Jackson’s already worried about it.
-And the guy isn’t wrong about much, seems like.”
+And the guy isn’t wrong about much.”

 For the remainder of the drive, he examined the problem from different angles.
 The more he examined it, the thornier it became.